 Suncor follows a low-cost compliance strategy where cost-effective facility emissions reductions are pursued first, followed by retiring offset credits generated from either our wind facilities or cogeneration facilities, followed by offset purchases and secondary market purchases of allowances.
 Suncor also has refineries in Ontario and Quebec, both of which were covered by a Cap and Trade system in 2018.
-Ontario ended its Cap and Trade system in late 2018.
 Suncor has joint ownership in UK North Sea assets but these assets are operated by another company whose responsibility includes compliance with the European Union Emissions Trading Scheme.